esrlabs/northstar/README.md

 ## Integration

-Notes about integrating Northstar into an ebemdded Linux system can be found [here](./doc/integration.md).
+Notes about integrating Northstar into an embedded Linux system can be found [here](./doc/integration.md).

 ## Container launch sequence